 Types of Lathe Cutting Tools

-A lathe is a machine that rotates the workpiece about an axis of rotation to perform various operations such as turning, undercutting, knurling, drilling, facing, boring and cutting, with lathe cutting tools that are applied to the workpiece to create an object with symmetry about that axis.
+A lathe is a machine that rotates the workpiece about an axis of rotation to perform various operations such as turning, undercutting, knurling, drilling, facing, boring, and cutting, with lathe cutting tools that are applied to the workpiece to create an object with symmetry about that axis.

 For general purpose work, the tool used in is a single point tool, but for special operations, multipoint tools may use.
 Watch the below-mentioned video to get understand about lathe machine operation.

 - Turning tool.